POST ID: 1534-10801-xxxxx

 - Describe how we make decisions in normal situations vs. under stress.

-- Apply three key decision types and understanding when and how they are typically used in routine and abnormal situations.
+- Apply three key decision types and understand when and how they are typically used in routine and abnormal situations.

 - Understand the relationship between situational awareness and mishap potential.